 It’s also common for psoriasis sufferers to have stiff and swollen joints, which can mimic the symptoms of arthritis.

 How is psoriasis treated?

 Treating psoriasis involves working to reduce inflammation, clear your skin, and prevent future flare-ups.
-While psoriasis can’t be cured, Dr. Henry his team at Advanced Dermatology & Skin Cancer Center, PLLC offer comprehensive treatment plans that help relieve your symptoms.
+While psoriasis can’t be cured, our team at Advanced Dermatology & Skin Cancer Center, PLLC offers comprehensive treatment plans that help relieve your symptoms.
 Your psoriasis treatment plan can include:

 - Topical corticosteroids

 Dr. Henry can also help you find clinical-grade moisturizers and cosmetics that are designed for sensitive skin.
 While these solutions won’t heal psoriasis, they can certainly reduce dryness and itching, and even prevent future flare-ups.